Abhishek-Sengupta/MLOps-Wine-Quality/readme.md

 ```
 Now, refresh http://127.0.0.1:5000/ to find the new experiment added.
 Also check that in /artifacts/, for each model, a folder named with a unique run id is created, which stores the model in .pkl format
+- In mlflow UI, select existing model from the experiment, and change its stage from staging to production
+- Create a file /src/log_production.py to push that model version into production which has the lowest mae (metric), and move previous model in production to staging area
+- Check Heroku url, where the model is deployed